digitalintelligencebv/hackathon2024/README.md

 # Hackathon 2024

-W.I.P.

-Go to ... !
-Use `help` for the list of commands.
+Go to [this page](https://digitalintelligencebv.github.io/hackathon2024/) to use this tool and open the safe.
+Good luck!